ClaireLally8/Waggy-Box/README.md

     Grand Total | postcode | max_digits=10,decimal_places=2,null=False,default=0 | DecimalField

 #### **Order Line Item**
-- An instance of OrderItem is created for each unique product in the users cart.
-It links to the already existing Order for this user, the relevant product and the quantity the user wishes to buy.
+- An instance of OrderItem is created for each unique product in the user's cart.
+It links to the already existing Order for this user, the relevant product, and the quantity the user wishes to buy.
     | Name | Key in db | Validation | Data type |
     --- | --- | --- | ---
     Order | order | Order, null=False,blank=False,on_delete=models.CASCADE,related_name='lineitems | ForeignKey